} Interactive Teaching Archives - 東京大学ファカルティ・ディベロップメント | 東大FD | TODAI FD.COM | 東京大学

 • ■Participants’ Reactions

-• Eight participants answered our questionnaire after the session.
-Regarding the question on the satisfaction of the whole event (i.e., a five-point scale question with “5: Extremely satisfied” and “1: Extremely dissatisfied”), four people (50%) rated “5” (the highest), and four (50%) rated “4.”
-Furthermore, seven participants (87.5%) rated “5” (the highest) and one (12.5%) rated “4” to the question asking whether participation in the event would be useful to their future (“5: Strongly agree” and “1: Strongly disagree”).
+• Seven participants answered our questionnaire after the session.
+Regarding the question on the satisfaction of the whole event (i.e., a five-point scale question with “5: Extremely satisfied” and “1: Extremely dissatisfied”), seven respondents (87.5%) rated “5” (the highest).
+Furthermore, again all the respondents (100%) rated “5” (the highest) to the question asking whether participation in the event would be useful to their future (“5: Strongly agree” and “1: Strongly disagree”).

 Here are some of the feedback we received in the comment section (*Please note that we partly extracted the feedback to anonymize the respondents.):